asher-j1/RoboLamp/README.md

 ## Notes and Learnings

-- **Communication Protocols:**
-  The microcontroller code uses a serial communication protocol to interact with the ROS package.
-Detailed documentation on this protocol can be found in the repository.

 - **Gaze Tracking:**
-  The project uses OpenCV for gaze tracking, which requires accurate calibration and lighting conditions for best performance.
+  The project uses several neural networks for gaze tracking, which requires accurate calibration and lighting conditions for best performance.

 - **Servo Noise Reduction:**
   The servo movement algorithm gradually adjusts angles to reduce noise.